-AHB peripherals are allocated a 2 MB range of addresses at the very top of the 4 GB ARM memory space.
+AHB peripherals are allocated a 2 MB range of addresses at the top of the 4 GB ARM memory space.
 Each AHB peripheral is allocated a 16 kB address space within the AHB address space.
 Lower speed peripheral functions are connected to the APB bus.
 The AHB to APB bridge interfaces the APB to the AHB.
 APB peripherals are also allocated a 2 MB range of addresses, beginning at the 3.5 GB address point.
-Each APB peripheral is allocated a 16 kB address space within the APB address space.
+Each APB peripheral is allocated a 16 kB address space.

-The ARM7TDMI-S processor is a general purpose 32-bit microprocessor, which offers high performance and very low power consumption.
-The ARM architecture is based on Reduced Instruction Set Computer (RISC) principles, and the instruction set and related decode mechanism are much simpler than those of microprogrammed complex instruction set computers.
+The ARM7TDMI-S processor is a general purpose 32-bit microprocessor, which offers high performance and low-power consumption.
+The ARM architecture is based on Reduced Instruction Set Computer (RISC) principles, and the instruction set and related decode mechanism are much simpler than the architecture of microprogrammed complex instruction set computers.
 This simplicity results in a high instruction throughput and impressive real-time interrupt response from a small and cost-effective processor core.